-Since our inception in October 2006, we have developed clear policies on how we respond to antisocial behaviour and crime throughout the City.
+Since our inception in October 2006 and evolution to CSG in April 2013, we have developed clear policies on how we respond to antisocial behaviour and crime throughout the City.
 Our approach recognises that a range of interventions are required and that on occasion no one action is sufficient.
 We also recognise that any approach must be consistent, integrated and escalating.

 Our approach is based upon the criminological theory first developed by social scientists James Q Wilson and George L Kelling, known as the "Broken Windows" theory, which makes close links between environmental incivility and antisocial behaviour crime.
 The theory suggests that where the physical environment of communities is allowed to deteriorate, there is often less motivation to maintain it, and there are often subsequent increases in antisocial behaviour crime.
 The example most quoted relates to a building where there are a few broken windows.
 If left untended there is the potential for further breakage; break ins, squatting, fire raising and a general increase in antisocial and criminal activity.